numpy/archive/community_meetings/community-2024-02-14.md

   -  When to merge?
 After the branching of NumPy 2.0
   -  Changing the signature of the inner loop is problematic, especially around dispatching.
 But Sayed suggests making the wrapper around the changed signature into be meta-objects that will mitigate much of the problem.

-- Extended JSON standard format for NumPy: expect a proposal via the mailing list
+- Proposal to adopt an extended JSON format: expect a proposal via the mailing list

-## Action items

 ---